 In preparing the financial statements of each entity, transactions in currencies other than the entity's functional currency (foreign currencies) are recognized at the average rates of exchange prevailing in the period.
 At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at that date.
-Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.
-Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.
+Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the tare measured in terms of historical cost in a foreign currency are not retranslated.
 Exchange differences on monetary items are recognized in net income in the period in which they arise except for:

-- The effective portion of exchange differences on transactions entered into in order to hedge certain foreign currency risks; and - Exchange differences on monetary items receivable from or payable to a foreign operation for which settlement is neither planned nor likely to occur (therefore forming part of the net investment in the foreign operation) are recognized in other comprehensive income.
+- The effective portion of exchange differences on transactions entered into in order to hedge certain foreign currency risks; - Exchange differences on monetary items receivable from or payable to a foreign operation for which settlement is neither planned nor likely to occur (therefore forming part of the net investment in the foreign operation) are recognized in other comprehensive income; and - Exchange differences on foreign currency borrowings related to capitalized interest for assets under construction.